 - The CDC has issued guidelines to travelers in Europe -- 1.
 Avoid beef and beef products altogether.
 2. If eating meat, then select beef or beef products that have less opportunity for contamination from nervous tissue (solid muscle cuts vs. processed sausages or hamburgers.
 3. Milk or milk products are not believed to pose any risk from the BSE agent.

 - The National Institutes of Health (NIH) conducts research on BSE, CJD, nvCJD and related nervous system diseases.

 Several U.S. government agencies (FDA, USDA, CDC) monitor the meat supply in the United States as well as imports from other countries.
 European countries have instituted similar guidelines.

-For more information on BSE and related topics, see the links on the next page.
+For more information on BSE and related topics, see the links below.

 More Great Links

 Information from Government and Public Health Agencies